Florida Small Business Grants 2026: 16 Programs for FL Founders

 | Disabled Access Credit | Up to $5,000/yr | ADA accessibility improvements on a business property | Small businesses with under $1M revenue improving accessibility |

-| New Markets Tax Credit (NMTC) | 39% of qualified equity investment | Investment in low-income community businesses via a CDFI | FL businesses in designated low-income census tracts (many in Miami, Jacksonville, Gainesville, Tallahassee) |
+| New Markets Tax Credit (NMTC) | 39% of qualified equity investment | Investment in low-income community businesses via a CDFI | FL businesses in designated low-income census tracts (Miami, Jacksonville, Gainesville, Tallahassee) |

 | Employer Childcare Credit | 25% of facility costs + 10% of referral costs, max $150K/yr | Employer subsidizes qualified childcare for employees | Large FL employers in healthcare, manufacturing, tech with childcare benefit |